python/cpython/Doc/library/email.policy.rst

 not.
 And even when working with email, there are times when it is desirable to break strict compliance with the RFCs.

-Policy objects are the mechanism used to provide the email package with the flexibility to handle all these disparate use cases,
+Policy objects give the email package the flexibility to handle all these disparate use cases.

 A :class:`Policy` object encapsulates a set of attributes and methods that control the behavior of various components of the email package during use.